Finding Nemo: Marketing

 On May 20, 2003, Kellogg's recalled Frosted Flakes cereal boxes due to their extremely close resemblance of a Hasbro memory card game.
-A lawsuit was filed against the company, which included a full-page reproduction of the front of a Frosted Flakes box with the cereal's familiar Tony the Tiger mascot grinning next to Nemo, Dory & Crush from the film.
+A lawsuit was filed against the company, which included a full-page reproduction of the front of a Frosted Flakes box with the cereal's familiar Tony the Tiger mascot grinning next to Nemo, Dory and Crush from the film.
 Disney had licensed the characters to use on the game cards.
 Hasbro had filed the suit to protect its trademark against blatant infringement.

 Theatrical

-Finding Nemo was not only the fifth Pixar film, but was also the first one to be released during the summer instead of November, much like its four predecessors.
+Finding Nemo was not only the fifth Pixar film, but was also the first one to be released during the summer instead of November, as its four predecessors were.
 The film premiered in Los Angeles on May 18, 2003, and opened in theaters with The Italian Job and Wrong Turn on May 30, 2003.

 Home media

-Finding Nemo was released on VHS and DVD on November 4, 2003.
-The DVD release sold more than 8 million copies on the first day of release, taking Spider-Man's record for having the highest single-day DVD sales.
+Finding Nemo was released on VHS and DVD on November 4, 2003, both being THX-certified and taken from the digital source.
+The film's 2-disc Collector's Edition DVD release sold more than 8 million copies on its first day of release, breaking Spider-Man's record for having the highest single-day DVD sales.
 It also surpassed Monsters, Inc. for having the highest single-day record for an animated movie.
 Within two weeks, it went on to become the best-selling DVD of its time, selling over 15 million copies and beating The Lord of the Rings: The Fellowship of the Ring.
 With over 40 million copies sold, Finding Nemo currently holds the record for the best-selling DVD release of all time.
-This DVD consists of two separate discs direct from the digital source.
-The first disc features a widescreen version (1.78:1 aspect ratio) and the second disc features a fullscreen version (family-friendly 1.33:1 aspect ratio without pan and scan).
-Both discs feature an introduction in the main menu, fish icons in the corner of the menus that transform the screen into a virtual aquarium and are THX certified.
-On the first disc, the menus take place in the ocean and bonus features include the in-depth documentary Making Nemo, visual commentary with deleted scenes and design galleries.
-As for the second disc, the menus take place at the dentist office.
-There are sneak peeks for The Incredibles, Home on the Range, The Lion King 1½ and other upcoming film releases.
-Bonus features on this disc include Knick Knack, an original 1989 short film, Exploring the Reef, Mr. Ray's Encyclopedia, a guessing game called Fisharades, Storytime and behind-the-scenes with character interviews, studio tour and publicity.
-Both Exploring the Reef and Knick Knack can also be selected in the main menu.
+The first disc features a widescreen version, documentaries, galleries and an audio/visual commentary, and the second disc features a full-frame version, games, sneak peeks of other films (including The Incredibles and Home on the Range), bonus shorts (Knick Knack, which was shown alongside the film in theaters, and Exploring the Reef), and the advertising campaign.
+Both discs also feature introductions from Stanton and Unkrich and "virtual aquariums" based on the film's various settings.

 The film was then released on both Blu-ray 3D and Blu-ray on December 4, 2012, with both a 3-disc and a 5-disc set.
 In 2019, Finding Nemo was released on 4K Ultra HD Blu-ray.